 If you are taking shots all day, you will certainly need some support.
 Even the best pros will use a monopod to help them manage the weight.

 They are also lightweight, adjustable, portable and mean you can move and track a player quickly, while keeping steady.

 An alternative is a tripod with three legs; it offers more stability for longer periods (like a pitchside interview) but if you need to move your camera quickly, that can be tricky.

 A tripod would also be the choice for shooting video; again where any camera shake is immediately obvious.

 Tip 6 – Switch to back button focus

-If you find yourself getting into the swing of things, back button focus is a handy little tool that you will find on higher end cameras.
-On cameras like the Canon Rebel series you won’t find a dedicated back button option but will have to choose this option from the settings.
+If you find yourself getting into the swing of things, back button focus is a way to kick on your knowledge further.
+On some cameras, you won’t find a dedicated back button option but will have to choose this option from the settings.

-Back button focus is a nifty little tool because as you can set your camera so autofocus is controlled by a button that is separate from the shutter.
+Back button focus is a nifty little technique because you can set your camera so autofocus is controlled by a button that is separate from the shutter.

 Tip 7 – Keep Practicing